Large trucks

 As a result of this research and some initial crash tests that confirmed the problem, the Institute petitioned the federal government to require stronger rear underride guards on large trucks and improve performance test procedures.
 Citing this petition, NHTSA issued a proposed upgrade to the rear underride regulations for tractor-trailers in 2015 (Office of the Federal Register, 2015) and finalized the rule in 2022 (Office of the Federal Register, 2022).
 The final rule largely aligns U.S. regulations with stricter ones in place in Canada since 2007.

-NHTSA denied the Institute’s requests to require guard designs with improved performance in offset crashes, to certify guards when attached to a trailer instead of a rigid fixture and to consider reducing the number of trailer types that are exempt from the standard.
+In issuing the rule, NHTSA rejected the Institute’s requests to require guard designs with improved performance in offset crashes, to certify guards when attached to a trailer instead of a rigid fixture and to consider reducing the number of trailer types that are exempt from the standard.
 NHTSA previously decided not to extend underride regulations to single-unit trucks (Office of the Federal Register, 2015).

 Poor underride protection